nullmaxwell/active-reinforcement-learning-ex/README.md

 ***

 # Usage
-Below are the several ways you can run the experiment.
+Below are several ways you can run the experiment.

 ### **I. Run the script conventiionally with:**
 1. ```pip install -r requirements.txt```